Saturday, October 15, 2022

 We went inside to find the chef had prepared a feast for us.
 Everything from taquitos,, and fish tacos to a vegetarian stew.
 For dessert, flan, and churros with a rich chocolate sauce for dipping.

-We learned a lot about one another in the two days we spent together.
-The most surprising thing for both of us was how much we would miss each other.
+We learned about one another in the two days we spent together.
+The most surprising thing for us was how much we would miss each other.
 We promised to email and video chat with each other.
 Diego promised to visit me.
-Neither of us knew what the future would bring.
+We had no idea what the future would bring.
 Life was not about guarantees.

-By the time we finished dinner, the patio was illuminated by tiny white lights strung through the trees.
+We finished dinner, and the patio was illuminated by tiny white lights strung through the trees.
 We sat in silence.
 I knew it was getting late.
 We had an early flight in the morning.
 "I should go," I told him.

 Diego was wearing a pin on his lapel of the flag of Mexico.
 He removed it from his lapel, placing it in my hand.
 We kissed.
 Then he was gone leaving me staring down at the pin in my hand wondering if the past few days had been real or only a dream.